gravitational/workshop/firedrills.md

 // hangs, may produce result after a long while
 ```

-This service URL points to the active cluster controller (`gravity-site`) and is supposed to immediately return 200OK but the pod can no longer reach it.
-All pods seems to be running and healthy though:
+This service URL points to the active cluster controller (`gravity-site`) and is supposed to immediately return `200 OK` but the pod can no longer reach it.
+All pods seem to be running and healthy though:

 ```bash
 node-1$ kubectl get pods -owide --all-namespaces